bikeracer4487/testrail-wdio-reporter-2022/README.md

         username: 'userEmail', // no default, required field
         apiToken: 'testrail apitoken', // no default, required field
         runName: 'name for the test run'
+        closeRun: true/false //required field.
+True if you want the run to be closed after execution.
+Otherwise false